-Trump throws support behind coronavirus stimulus bill in Senate, vows to sign 'vital' legislation 'immediately'
+Trump throws support behind stimulus bill in Senate, as Fauci warns of other coronavirus 'cycles'

-President Trump signaled his support for the massive stimulus bill being ironed out in the Senate, and called on Congress to immediately pass it and send it to him for his signature.
+President Trump signaled his support for the massive stimulus bill being ironed out in the Senate and called on Congress to immediately pass it and send it to him for his signature, as a prominent member of the president's taskforce warned Americans to prepare for the possibility of other coronavirus "cycles" in the future.

 “I encourage the House to pass this vital legislation,” Trump said Tuesday during a briefing of the White House coronavirus task force.
 “I will sign it immediately.”